 If you are a history buff who feels more comfortable in libraries, consider assisting us with on-going research.
-There are yet many stories to be discovered about the South Fork Fishing and Hunting Club and those who experienced the Johnstown Flood.
+There are many stories to be discovered yet about the South Fork Fishing and Hunting Club and those who experienced the Johnstown Flood.
 Help us uncover those stories and share them with the public.